The story behind my care bra for breast cancer survivors

 Based on all the precious feedback and professional advice I received throughout the years, I gave the bra a flexible shape to ensure an extremely comfortable fit.
 The soft, pre-shaped cups had to be wireless and offer more coverage than usual.
 I created a wide, crescent-shaped back panel with seamless wings for extra support.
 I also placed pockets on the inside that can hold any size of prosthesis in place.
 The result was optimal comfort and support, but I wanted to give more than that.
 My dream was to help women reconquer their femininity damaged by the disease.
 And so, as a stylish, finishing touch, I adorned the top of the cups with a beautiful play of lines, inspired by the Notre-Dame cathedral (to me, a glorious symbol of hope and grace).
 Et voilá, a combination of care, comfort and class.
 A Care Bra, created by all of us together.

-This season, in addition to our black and ivory versions, I have designed a limited-edition Care Bra in luxurious chestnut brown with subtle gold accents.
-A gold lurex thread enriches the straps and is woven into the smooth fabric in a stripy pattern.
+This season, in addition to our black and ivory versions, I have designed a limited-edition Care Bra in a mysterious, deep blue fabric and added silver lurex accents for a subtle sparkle.
+As an ode to Queen of Crime Agatha Christie, I placed a silver-metal talisman, shaped like a miniature notebook and reading glasses, at the center of your décolleté.
 Art director/illustrator Emmanuel Katsaros made a special illustration of our 3-piece collection, emphasizing a theme of ‘strength’.
 “The strength can be seen in the women’s hands.
 They represent personal strength, but also the strength created by women supporting other women in a time of need.
 I used a lot of pink, as a reminder to get yourself checked regularly.
 The reason I made the women quite glam is because I strongly believe that every woman is beautiful and feminine, also after a life-changing event like breast cancer.”